-A few months ago, my mother-in-law was in town over the holidays for a visit to Dallas.
+A few months ago, my mother-in-law was in town over the holidays for a visit.
 She loves shopping on Main Street of quaint little towns in Texas as much as I do.
-So this visit, my husband and I chose to take her to the square in downtown McKinney.
+So this visit, my husband and I chose to take her to the historic square in downtown McKinney.

 They have darling boutiques, charming cafes, and even a few antique shops.

 We spent the day hunting for unique finds and, as always, discovering a few items we could never live without.

 On our way back to the car, we spotted one final shop to browse – an antique store filled with my favorite kind of treasure…vintage costume jewelry.
 A woman greeted me at the door who instantly recognized me and said, “You’re the girl who repurposes vintage jewelry!”

 She introduced herself and said she used to be one of the antique dealers who sold vintage jewelry to me for repurposing at one of the local monthly antique shows.
 It had been quite a while since I had attended one of those shows, so I didn’t recognize her right away.
 She now had her very own antique store with even more jewelry than she could have ever had at her small booth.
 I couldn’t wait to see it all!

 She led me to each of her prized glass cases, unlocking them one at a time so I could get a closer look at everything.
 One of the first pieces of jewelry I spotted was a fabulous aquamarine rhinestone ring from the 1960s era.